What is AI Psychosis?

 First Identified: 2023

-The term "AI psychosis" was first suggested by Danish psychiatrist Søren Dinesen Østergaard in 2023.
+The term "AI psychosis" was first proposed by Danish psychiatrist Soren Dinesen Ostergaard, a professor at Aarhus University Hospital, in a 2023 letter to the Australian & New Zealand Journal of Psychiatry.
 He observed patterns in patients whose psychotic symptoms appeared to be triggered or worsened by their interactions with AI chatbots.

 Growing Recognition: 2024-2025